-Fast forward to the modern era.
+Moving away from the history of acne, fast forward to the modern era.
 In the 1800s, dermatologists would prescribe Sulphur mixtures in acne treatment regimens.
 By the 1920s, benzoyl peroxide became popular; its ability to kill acne bacteria made it a viable treatment route, but some studies today advise against the use of treatments that utilize this ingredient.
 In the 1930s, acne flare-ups were referred to as “chastity pimples”, as it was widely believed that virgins suffered from the skin ailment because they were unable to rid their body of toxins.
 To alleviate acne in these years, doctors would prescribe laxatives and even radiation treatments.

 In the 1950s, doctors began prescribing antibiotics for acne treatment, as its inflammatory effects could calm the redness and swelling of pimples.
 However, studies have shown that the resistance of bacteria P. acnes to commonly used antibiotics has been increasing through the years.
 In the 1980s, Accutane was introduced to the market.
 This form of vitamin A excelled at reducing oil secreted from glands, but this medication was found to lead to harsh side effects.
 In the 1990s, laser treatments made their way to the acne treatment scene, and were found to be effective; however, the high cost of these treatments is a huge deterrent for many people dealing with chronic acne.